a2fpga/a2fpga_core/README.md

 (Current version, recommended for most users)

 - Compatible with the II, II+, //e, and IIgs
-- Supports 40/80 column text, lo-res, hi-res, and super-hires graphics
+- Supports 40/80 column text, lo-res, double lo-res, hi-res, double hi-res, and super-hires graphics
 - For use with a IIgs, set DIP switch 4 to on.
 For all other models, DIP switch 4 must be off.
 - Provides video and sound output as well as providing Supersprite compatibility
 - Uses the larger [Tang Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html)